arbitraryexecution/forta-examples/forta-uniswap-py/README.md

-# High Gas Agent
+# Large Uniswap Detector Agent

 ## Description

-This agent detects transactions with high gas consumption
+This agent detects large uniswap transactions

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- AE-UNISWAP
-  - Fired when a transaction consumes more gas than 1,000,000 gas
+  - Fired when a swap occurs where the value being traded is over .1 ether
-  - Severity is always set to "medium" (mention any conditions where it could be something else)
-  - Type is always set to "suspicious" (mention any conditions where it could be something else)
-  - Mention any other type of metadata fields included with this alert
+  - Only triggers when either the `swapExactTokensForETH` or `swapExactETHForTokens` functions are called on the AAVE v2 Router Contract (`0x7a250d5630b4cf539739df2c5dacb4c659f2488d')

 ## Test Data